 TMJ Cause & Effect

-TMJ can negatively effect your quality of life, causing sever headaches and chronic pain in the face and neck.
-TMJ stands for Temporomandibular Joint, the small joint located in front of your ears which controls the opening and closing of the mouth.
+TMJ can negatively affect your quality of life, causing severe headaches and chronic pain in the face and neck.
+TMJ stands for Temporomandibular Joint, the small joint located in front of your ears that controls the opening and closing of the mouth.
 TMJ is also used as a general term to describe Temporomandibular Disorder, a condition in which the jaw joints or teeth do not fit together properly.

 Effects of TMJ

 - Frequent headaches, often occurring in the morning

 - Pain in the shoulders, neck, or face

 - Clicking or popping when opening or closing jaw

 - Limited range of motion in the jaw joints, or locked jaw